 Our programs are 100% virtual so you can attend from anywhere.

-Although our programs are free, it does take a significant amount of work, effort, and time to make it a reality.
+Although our training is free, it does take a significant amount of resources to make it a reality.
 If you have the means, we would greatly appreciate a donation to make it possible for us to keep offering programming to future cohorts.

-NOTE: Latinas Represent and its fiscal sponsor, Moore Impact, do not endorse candidates for public office.
+NOTE: Latinas Represent and its fiscal sponsor, Moore Impact, do not endorse or support candidates for public office.

 We aim to track Latina elected officials at all levels of government.
 If you are a current elected official who identifies as Latina and are not currently listed on our map, please submit your information below.
 Your submission will be reviewed prior to being added to the map.